dometdemont/DO288-apps/nodejs-helloworld/README.md

 It can also build a Heat stack template deploying on OpenStack an OpenShift cluster including HPE5G resources.
 It operates in two modes: interactive or headless.

-For the interactive mode, open the hpe5g.html file in a browser and click the Help buttons for more information.
+For the interactive mode, open the [hpe5g.html](hpe5g.html) file in a browser and click the Help buttons for more information.

-The headless mode is implemented as a nodejs application ; the tool is then accessible through a RESTful interface exposing two verbs: PUT and GET.
+The headless mode is implemented as a [nodejs application](hpe5g.js) ; the tool is then accessible through a RESTful interface exposing two verbs: PUT and GET.

-## Concepts <a name="Concepts"></a>
+## Concepts and data model<a name="Concepts"></a>
 ### Types and attributes
 A type defines the nature of a resource candidate for deployment.
 It is defined by a name and a set of attributes.
 This set of attributes is common to all types belonging to the same section.